BSON: Data types and syntax

-An important differentiator to JSON is that BSON contains types not present in JSON (e.g. datetime and byte array) and offers type-strict handling for several numeric types instead of a universal "number" type.
+An important differentiator to JSON is that BSON contains types not present in JSON (e.g. datetime, byte array, and proper IEEE 754 floats) and offers type-strict handling for several numeric types instead of a universal "number" type.
 For situations where these additional types need to be represented in a textual way, MongoDB's Extended JSON format can be used.

 Efficiency

 Compared to JSON, BSON is designed to be efficient both in storage space and scan-speed.
 Large elements in a BSON document are prefixed with a length field to facilitate scanning.
 In some cases, BSON will use more space than JSON due to the length prefixes and explicit array indices.

 Example

 A document such as {"hello": "world"} will be stored as: